GOATMaxwellN/ProjectEulerSoftware/euler1/README.md

 # Solve for two different numbers.

 Alright, the above is awesome.
 If you only want the sum of multiples of one number, just pass one number to the CLI and it will do the work for you.
-Once you pass two numbers though, i very slightly different.
+Once you pass two numbers though, it is slightly different.

-The thing that happens with two numbers is that there is going to a good chance there will be duplicate multiples.
+The thing that happens with two numbers is that there is going to be a good chance there will be duplicate multiples.
 For example, the original Project Euler question asks for the sum of multiples of 3 or 5 under 1000, and they have a significant amount of shared multiples in that range, like 15, 30, 45, ....

 That means you can't just get the sum of multiples for 3 and 5, and then add them up.
 In the sub 1000 range, you will be several thousand off.
 Thankfully, there is a way around it, while still maintaining peak efficiency.
 That way is the __least common multiple__ (__LCM__).
 If you didn't know, the LCM of __two__ numbers will contain all their shared multiples in its own multiples.
 Here is an example with 3 and 5.
 Their LCM is 15.